 - English Language

 - Mathematics

 - Combined Science, or Physics, Chemistry and Biology

-- English Literature
+English Literature

-- French, German or Spanish

-Pupils then choose a further three subjects from the following:-
+Pupils then choose a further four subjects from the following:-

 - Art and Design

 - Business

 - Computer Science

 - Design Technology

 - Drama

 - Food Preparation & Nutrition

+- French or Spanish

 - Geography

 - History

 - Creative iMedia (Level 2 Certificate)

 - Music

 - Photography

 - Physical Education

 - Religious Studies

 - Second MFL

+- Geography

-All subjects are taught as mixed ability groups except for Mathematics and Science.
+All subjects are taught as mixed ability groups except for mathematics and science.
 These are grouped by ability and the year group is usually divided into three sets.
 The year group is also usually divided into three mixed ability groups for English.